quasarframework/quasar/docs/src/pages/vue-directives/touch-swipe.md

 However, if you are using `capture` or `mouseCapture` modifiers then events will first reach the TouchHold directive then the inner content, so TouchSwipe will still trigger.

-### Note on HMR
+## Note on HMR
-Due to performance reasons, when doing HMR updates, the modifiers `capture`, `mouse` and `mouseCapture` are not updated, so you will require a window refresh.
+Due to performance reasons, not all of the modifiers are reactive.
+Some require a window/page/component refresh to get updated.
+Please check the API card for the modifiers which are not marked as reactive.

 ## TouchSwipe API
 <doc-api file="TouchSwipe" />